Welcome to today's edition of the Rush 24-7 podcast.

 He said the state has a compelling interest.

-Now, I am told by legal beagles that when the Supreme Court decision agrees with Congress that the state has a compelling reason that means it's over.
+Now, I am told by legal beagles that when a Supreme Court decision agrees with Congress that the state has a compelling reason, that means it's over.

-A compelling reason means you have you can do whatever you need to satisfy the request if there is a compelling reason, compelling what at the bottom line it Justice Kennedy wrote, and I'm paraphrasing.
+A compelling reason means you can do whatever you need to satisfy the request.

-Not about access to education, not about spreading the uh the goodies equally among the races.
+Not about spreading the goodies equally among the races.

 No, it was a compelling interest.

-If this that means that this has become a new justification for quotas, and that is nothing to do with education in the classroom.
+If this, that means that this has become a new justification for quotas, and that has nothing to do with education in the classroom.

-It's all about the fact that having many races and genders and whatever the hell else you're talking about, represented among the student body on campus, provides a rich cultural learning experience for the students.
+It's all about the fact that having many races and genders and whatever the hell else you're talking represented among the student body on campus provides a rich cultural learning experience for the students.

 We change the focus from merit to racial allocation.